-optionName Description GeocodeLevel ely you want to geocode addresses.
+Parameter Description Option.GeocodeLevel Specifies how precisely you want to geocode addresses.
 One of the following: StreetAddress The geocoder attempts to geocode addresses to a street address, but some matches may end up at a less precise location such as a postal code centroid, intersection, or shape path.
 PostalCentroid The majority of African countries and Middle Eastern countries do not include postal code data, and therefore do not support postal centroid geocoding.
 GeographicCentroid The geocoder attempts to geocode addresses to the geographic centroid of a city or state.

-optionName Description Interpolation Specifies whether to perform address point interpolation.
+Parameter Description Option.Interpolation Specifies whether to perform address point interpolation.
 This option only works if you have a point database installed.
 This option is available for selected countries only.
 Address point interpolation uses point data to refine geocode results.
 By default, the geocoding process estimates the location of an address based on the street numbers at either end of street segment.
 For example, if a street segment runs from 100 Main St. to 200 Main St., then a request for 150 Main St. will return a location in the middle of the segment.
 With interpolation, the geocoder finds the position of 180 Main St. in the point data, and it is about two-thirds of the way down the street.
-Using this information, the geocoder can estimate the position of 150 Main St. based on 100 and 180 Main St. In this case, the geocoder estimates the location of the address slightly away from the center of the segment.
-Y Yes, perform address point interpolation.
+Using this information, the geocoder can estimate the position of 150 Main St. based on 100 and 180 Main St. In this case, the geocoder estimates the location of the address slightly away from the center of the segment. Υ Yes, perform address point interpolation.
 N No, do not perform address point interpolation.
-FallbackToGeographic Specifies whether to attempt to determine a geographic region centroid when an address-level geocode cannot be determined.
-Yes, determine a geographic centroid when an address-level centroid cannot be determined.
+Option.FallbackToGeographic Specifies whether to attempt to determine a geographic region centroid when an address-level geocode cannot be determined. Υ Yes, determine a geographic centroid when an address-level centroid cannot be determined.
 Default.
 N No, do not determine a geographic centroid when an address-level centroid cannot be determined.
-FallbackToPostal Yes, determine a postal code centroid when an address-level centroid FallbackToPostal cannot be determined.
+Option.FallbackToPostal Υ Yes, determine a postal code centroid when an address-level centroid cannot be determined.
 Default.
-No, do not determine a postal code centroid when an address-level centroid cannot be determined.
+No, do not determine a postal code centroid when an address-level Ν centroid cannot be determined.
+Option.CoordinateSystem A coordinate system is a reference system for the unique location of a point in space.
+Cartesian (planar) and Geodetic (geographical) coordinates are examples of reference systems based on Euclidean geometry.
+SpectrumTM Technology Platform supports systems recognized by the European Petroleum Survey Group (EPSG).
+Each country supports different coordinate systems.
+Depending on the country, you have one or more of the following options: